Khaledy30/nestjs-graphql/README.md

 ## Open Prisma Studio

+This will open a graphical interface where you can view and interact with your database.

 To open Prisma Studio, use the following command:

 ```
 npx prisma studio
 ```

-This will open a graphical interface where you can view and interact with your database.
+Prisma Studio allows you to:

+- Browse and explore your database tables.
+- View table data and relationships.
+- Add new records to the tables manually.

 ## Update the Model with PlanetScale